lnnchau/mlops-lyrics-lm/README.md

 ## Scenario 1: The data scientist updates the code and weights for the model
 - [x] Reimplement bigram model from this with Spotify dataset
 - [x] Implement PPL metric
+- [x] Log model metrics with MLFlow
+- [x] Register model to MLFlow
+- [x] Use DagsHub as MLFlow experiment store
+- [x] Deploy the model with BentoML successfully on local
+- [] Trigger deployment on new registered model

 ### 5/5/2023
 - [x] Set up